markoarthofer22/react-components/README.md

 To preview which packages have changed, you can run `npx lerna changed` without publishing.

 Once happy with the code changes, run `npx lerna version` and bump the versions accordingly.

+If you have created new component there is no need to run `npx lerna version`.
+Publish under version `1.0.0`

 Lerna will generate a publish commit.
 Push that commit to your remote branch and once it gets merged to master, CI will publish the new versions to `npm`.